What is the Disadvantaged Business Enterprise (DBE) Program?

 How can MARTA assist DBEs who work on transportation contracts and projects?

 DBEs can receive technical assistance when experiencing difficulties in business operations.
-A call to MARTA's Office of Equal Opportunity, will guarantee that an EEO/DBE Analyst will contact the DBE to set up an appointment to provide assistance in business management, construction management and/or financial guidance.
+A call to MARTA's Office of Diversity and Inclusion, will guarantee that an EEO/DBE Analyst will contact the DBE to set up an appointment to provide assistance in business management, construction management and/or financial guidance.
 The Analyst may also assist in resolving problems on the job site such as labor disputes, project scheduling and equipment rental issues.

 How does MARTA assure that "fronts" or "sham" organizations do not benefit from the DBE Program?